U.S. flag

 IMPORT PROCEDURES

-Certification is based mostly on visual inspection and records of past imports.
-Therefore, importers of new products can sometimes face delays in clearing their products.
-The custom clearance period may last between one day and one month, depending on the product and experience of the importer.
-In case of a dispute or rejection of the shipment, the importer can file an appeal at the Customs office at the port of entry.
-To accelerate the process, it is advised to appoint a clearing agent.
+The custom clearance period may take between one day to one month, depending on the product and the importer’s experience.
+When there is a dispute or a shipment rejection, the importer may file an appeal with the Customs office at the port of entry.
+To facilitate the process, the U.S. exporter is advised to maintain close contact and coordination with their import agents in India.

 Back to Top